MarzOz/Spider/README.md

 # Spider

-A simple web spider with GUI to fetch product info from `PChome` and `MOMO`
+A simple web spider with GUI to fetch product info from Taiwan E-commerce platform `PChome` and `MOMO`